linux-application-whitelisting/fapolicyd/README.md

 the cache could be a little bigger.
 If the number used for the cache size is a prime number, you will get less cache churn due to collisions than if it had a common denominator.

+Also, it should be mentioned that the more rules in the policy, the more rules it may have to iterate over to make a decision.
+As for the system performance impact, this is very workload dependent.
+For a typical desktop scenario, you won't notice it's running.

 TROUBLESHOOTING